-- Triple negative breast cancer: Histologically and/or cytologically confirmed diagnosis of ER negative, PR negative, human epidermal growth factor receptor 2 (HER2)-Neu negative.
+- Triple negative breast cancer: Histologically and/or cytologically confirmed diagnosis of ER negative, PrR negative, human epidermal growth factor receptor 2 (HER2)-Neu negative.

 Part 2 Group B is restricted to HCC (fibrolamellar and mixed hepatocellular/cholangiocarcinoma subtypes are not eligible).

-For Part 1 Group B cohort 6b and Part 2 Arm VII, subjects must have a diagnosis of hepatitis B and/or C. Those with hepatitis B must be on hepatitis antiviral therapy for at least 4 weeks prior to enrollment and HBV viral load by real-time polymerase chain reaction (qPCR) must be < 100 IU/mL.
-Subjects with past or ongoing hepatitis C infection must have completed treatment for hepatitis C at least 1 month prior to study enrollment and hepatitis C viral load must be undetectable; subjects with hepatitis B and C must fulfill the eligibility criteria for hepatitis B and hepatitis C. Subjects with locally recurrent TNBC are eligible.
+For HCC subjects with a diagnosis of hepatitis B, they must be on antiviral therapy for at least 4 weeks prior to enrollment and HBV viral load by real-time polymerase chain reaction (qPCR) must be < 100 IU/mL.
+HCC subjects with past or ongoing hepatitis C infection must have completed treatment for hepatitis C at least 1 month prior to study enrollment and hepatitis C viral load must be undetectable; subjects with hepatitis B and C must fulfill the eligibility criteria for hepatitis B and hepatitis C. Subjects with unresectable locally recurrent TNBC are eligible.

 Key Exclusion Criteria: